 - Thomas stellt seinen Eltern seine neue Freundin vor.

 - Thomas introduces his new girlfriend to his parents.

-Now if you look at to introduce as the process of unveiling your name and some of your basic information previously unknown to the person you introduce to, then this is actually not so much different to to present.
+Now, if you look at to introduce as the process of unveiling your name and some of your basic information previously unknown to the person you introduce to, then this is kind of the same as to present.
 You present the person you are introducing be it someone or you yourself.
 Although it is not meant in a physical way, in German you “put in front” the person because you want it to be seen and acknowledged.
-In the formal world people who have not been introduced yet tend to stand a little bit further at the back until they step forward to shake hands or bow.
+In the formal world, people who have not been introduced yet tend to stand a little bit further at the back until they step forward to shake hands or bow.
 Can you sort of see the common idea?
 Good.

 And on we go to the third meaning of to vorstellen – to imagine and to picture.